monyarm/NovelVM/README.md

 Use flac or some other flac encoder to encode the audio tracks to files.
-Name the files track1.flac track2.flac etc. If your filesystem only allows three letter extensions, name the files track1.fla track2.fla etc. ScummVM must be compiled with flac support to use this option.
+Name the files track1.flac track2.flac etc. If your filesystem only allows three letter extensions, name the files track1.fla track2.fla etc. NovelVM must be compiled with flac support to use this option.
 You will need to rip the files from the CD as a WAV file, then encode the flac files.
 This can be done with the following flac command line: